ianpittwood/Gerrit-to-Github-Issues/README.md

 # Gerrit-to-Github-Issues
-Set of scripts that can be used to synchronize/update Github Issues with data from a Gerrit instance
+Set of scripts that can be used to synchronize/update Github Issues with data from a Gerrit instance.